graphery/graphane-doc/src/guide/svg/14-Manage-elements.md

 ### parent

-All elements attached to the DOM have a parent, and this can be get with `.parent()` (a short synonym of `.parentElement()`).
-This return an object created by gySVG over the original SVG element and has all methods defined in the library.
+All elements attached to the DOM have a parent, and this can be got with `.parent()` (a short synonym of `.parentElement()`).
+This returns an object created by gySVG over the original SVG element and has all methods defined in the library.

 ```js